10maurycy10/10maurycy10.github.io/content/projects/tic/index.md

 You can find all the python code (ready to run) [here](tic.py)

 [I have also rewritten it in C, with UI improvements](tic.c)

-# Going further

-I have made a list of suggestions if you chose to play around with this

-- Have the computer ask what player you want to play.

-- Allow input of an arbitrary board

-- Make sure the human has entered a legal move

-- Improve contrast, make it easier to spot empty squares